Alcohol tolerance

-Alcohol tolerance refers to the bodily responses to the functional effects of ethanol in alcoholic beverages.
+Alcohol tolerance refers to the bodily responses to the functional effects of ethanol.
 This includes direct tolerance, speed of recovery from insobriety and resistance to the development of alcohol use disorder.

 Consumption-induced tolerance

 Alcohol tolerance is increased by regular drinking.
 This reduced sensitivity to the physical effects of alcohol consumption requires that higher quantities of alcohol be consumed in order to achieve the same effects as before tolerance was established.
 Alcohol tolerance may lead to (or be a sign of) alcohol dependence.

 Heavy alcohol consumption over a period of years can lead to "reverse tolerance".
 A liver can be damaged by chronic alcohol use, leading to a buildup of fat and scar tissue.
 The reduced ability of such a liver to metabolize or break down alcohol means that small amounts can lead to a high blood alcohol concentration (BAC) and more rapid intoxication.
-Studies have shown that 2-3 weeks of daily alcohol consumption increases tolerance.
+Studies have shown that 2–3 weeks of daily alcohol consumption increases tolerance.

 Physiology of alcohol tolerance

 Direct alcohol tolerance is largely dependent on body size.
 Large-bodied people will require more alcohol to reach insobriety than lightly built people.
-Thus men, being larger than women on average, will typically have a higher alcohol tolerance.
 The alcohol tolerance is also connected with activity of alcohol dehydrogenases (a group of enzymes responsible for the breakdown of alcohol) in the liver, and in the bloodstream.

 High level of alcohol dehydrogenase activity results in fast transformation of ethanol to more toxic acetaldehyde.
-Such atypical alcohol dehydrogenase levels are less frequent in alcoholics than in nonalcoholics.
+Such atypical alcohol dehydrogenase levels are less frequent in alcoholics than in non-alcoholics.
 Furthermore, among alcoholics, the carriers of this atypical enzyme consume lower ethanol doses, compared to the individuals without the allele.

 An estimated one out of twenty people have an alcohol flush reaction.
 It is not in any way an indicator for the drunkenness of an individual.
 A mild flushing reaction occurs when the body metabolizes alcohol more quickly into acetaldehyde, a toxic metabolite.
 A more severe flushing reaction occurs when the body metabolizes the acetaldehyde more slowly, generally due to an inactive aldehyde dehydrogenase enzyme.
 Both of those conditions—faster conversion of alcohol to acetaldehyde and slower removal of acetaldehyde—reduce the risk for excessive drinking and alcohol dependence.